 If not for the bravery of Kawasaki’s management wanting to develop the brand and beat off the competition it would never have come to be and Kawasaki certainly wouldn’t be the powerhouse it is today.

 It has stood the test of time and is revered the world over as an awesome bike.
 It was also ahead of its time in power and performance, it could hold its own in a line-up today especially on an endurance level.

-The Kawasaki Z900rs was released in 2017 and is selling well, a new modern retro bike based very much on the Z1 900 design.
+Today the Kawasaki Z series lives on with the naked Z900.
+In 2017 the Kawasaki Z900RS was released, a new retro Cafe Racer based very much on the original Z1 900 design.
 When I first saw that orange tank and the throwback pipes, a smile hit my face, here was Kawasaki proving that the Z1 is still king and the best prime steak on the menu.

 Sunday 19th of June 2022

 Lucky enough to buy an 1800 mile jaffa in late '73 for $1500.
 Not cheap, but very glad I bought it.
 Did the jaffa ever come with un unpainted engine?
 Mine (the engine) was matt black, and subsequent bikes were not jaffas, and had unpainted engines, at the least the bikes I saw in Perth, Western Australia and in my travels.
 Did ANY of the jaffas have an unpainted engine, is my question.